Breakpoint based online anomaly detection: Empirical Assessment of FDR control

-In this section, the aim is to show how to handle anomalies that occur between two modes of a Gaussian mixture.
-These anomalies, which do not occur in the tail of a distribution, cannot be detected by $z$-scores because they are close to the mean.
-Therefore, it is necessary to adapt to this new situation by using another atypicity score, such as the kNN score introduced in \cite{ishimtsev2017conformal}.
-Indeed, in this case, anomalies can be characterized by their distance from other segment data. \paragraph{Description of the experiment} The anomaly detector applied to Gaussian mixture data considers the reference distribution $\mathcal P_{0,1} = 0.5\mathcal{N}(\Delta',1)+0.5\mathcal{N}(-\Delta',1)$, with an anomaly spike size of $\Delta'=6$.
-The anomalies are chosen to be equal to 0 to ensure they lie in the middle between the two Gaussian distributions.
+Anomalies at the tail of the distribution are detected using the z-score.
+In the third scenario, anomalies occur close to the mean of the distribution, and therefore cannot be detected by $z$-scores.
+Therefore, the kNN score introduced in \cite{ishimtsev2017conformal}, is used.
+Indeed, in this case, anomalies can be characterized by their distance from other segment data.
+For 2D data, the Mahalannobis distance is applied to reflect the distribution of the data.

-As explained previously, to adapt to this new difficulty of time series data with Gaussian mixture, the atypicity score needs to be chosen accordingly.
-The kNN score introduced in \cite{ishimtsev2017conformal} is applied.
-To ensure that the distribution of the score is the same between two segments and not affected by segment cardinality, the kNN distance is computed after having resampled $B_s = 100$ points from the segment.
-To obtain a robust score, the number $k$ of nearest neighbors should be chosen carefully because the kNN distance should not be affected by the presence of anomalies in the segment.
-In particular, the $k$ nearest neighbors of an anomaly should not be an anomaly, otherwise the distance will be close to $0$, which leads to a false positive.
-By choosing $k = 10$ and ensuring $k/B = 0.1 >> 0.01 = \pi$, this issue is avoided with high probability.
-Experimental parameters not specified in this section have the same values as in Section~\ref{sec:application-synth-gaussian}.

-\paragraph{Results and analysis} The result in Figure~\ref{fig:bimod-anomaly-detection} clearly shows that for this example, the anomaly detector is able to detect the breakpoints, in the dashed black lines, and the anomalies, represented by the green crosses, with few false positives.

-The anomaly detector has been applied to 50 time series and the results are summarized in Table~\ref{tab:mog}.
-The FDR is controlled at the desired level of 0.1 or 0.2 while the FNR is slightly higher compared to the Gaussian case in Table~\ref{table:gaussian-data}.
-This is probably due to the kNN score, which is less efficient than the $z$-score.